aterech/tobler/tutorial.md

 ## Importing extensions and shapefiles

-Let's suppose that we want to determine population distributon within a specific portion of the city of Philadelphia.
+Let's suppose that we want to determine population distribution within a specific portion of the city of Philadelphia.
 We can do this with each of the 3 dasymetric functions.
 First, let's import all the needed extensions for this tutorial.

 ### Extensions
 ```